micmejia/bible-dump/NKJV/Leviticus/Lev 15.md

 Also, when a woman lies with a man, and _there is_ an emission of semen, they shall bathe in water, and be unclean until evening.

 ###### 19
-'If a woman has a discharge, _and_ the discharge from her body is blood, she shall be [^c]set apart seven days; and whoever touches her shall be unclean until evening.
+'If a woman has a discharge, _and_ the discharge from her body is blood, she shall be set apart seven days; and whoever touches her shall be unclean until evening.

 ###### 20
 Everything that she lies on during her impurity shall be unclean; also everything that she sits on shall be unclean.